-Electrodes are conductors that play an essential role in the energy storage of materials such as fuel cells, which are found in NASA and military aircraft, and lithium ion batteries, found in anything from your TV remote to the car in your garage. pH Matter in Columbus, Ohio, is developing its own carbon-based nanoparticles for more efficient, more durable electrodes uniquely designed to provide huge energy advantages.
+Electrodes are conductors that play an essential role in the energy storage of materials such as fuel cells, which are found in NASA and military aircraft, and lithium ion batteries, found in smart phones, laptops and other essential electronic tools. pH Matter in Columbus, Ohio, is developing its own carbon-based nanoparticles for more efficient, more durable electrodes uniquely designed to provide huge energy advantages.

 “Typically, you’ll find carbon material in electrodes, but it’s not enhanced.
 You may also find graphite mined out of the ground or carbon black, which was originally developed as an additive for tires.
 Nothing is optimized for electrodes,” said Paul Matter, Ph.D. and pH Matter co-founder and CEO.
 “We started producing our own carbon materials from scratch that are engineered specifically for these fuel cell and battery applications.
 They can give fuel cells better performance and better durability.
 With the batteries, they can help them store more energy.”

 The carbon found in traditional fuel cell and lithium ion battery electrodes is generally produced from cheap sources like coconut shells or graphite.
 For years, this was a perfectly fine, low-cost solution.
 But as advancements in electrical engineering and a demand for electric automobiles and more efficient fuel cells has grown, technology needed to evolve. pH Matter’s nano-carbon technology enables greater energy storage than traditional technology in the same-sized battery.

 This growing call for new, renewable energy solutions has presented pH Matter with substantial opportunities to scale their business.
 Alternative energy sources need advanced energy storage systems—which pH Matter is producing in their Columbus laboratory.
 As a result of their technology, they’ve received funding for research projects with NASA, the Department of Energy and the Air Force.